alanbowman1/wiki-test/README.md

 # List of design principles for documents and web sites

+More information can be found on the Wiki: [Wiki-Test Wiki](https://github.com/alanbowman1/wiki-test/wiki)

 ## Don't Make Me Think (Steve Krug)
 **The more important something is, the more prominent it is.**
 The most important elements are either larger, bolder, in a distinctive color, set off by more white space, or nearer the top of the page - or some combination of the above